Guidance on FIFRA 24(c) Registrations

 8. Issue: When does a pest problem become regional or national in scope so that it should no longer qualify for §24(c) registration?
 How can states know whether a registrant is using §24(c) to avoid federal registration?

-9. Issue: May a state issue a §24(c) registration for a use which has been voluntarily deleted from a federally registered product or lost through voluntary cancellation of products?
+10. Issue: May a state issue a §24(c) registration for a use that has been voluntarily deleted from a federally registered product or lost through voluntary cancellation of products?

-Response: A state may issue a §24(c) registration for a use which has been voluntarily deleted or canceled, but only if the state or registrant submits any missing data required to register or reregister that use.
-The Agency has already called in reregistration data for most products.
+Response: A state may issue a §24(c) registration for a use that has been voluntarily deleted or canceled, but only if the state or registrant submits any missing data required to register or reregister that use.
+The Agency has already called in data for most chemicals under either the registration or registration review programs.
 If a registrant decides not to support certain uses, EPA publishes those uses in the Federal Register to determine if anyone else wants to support them.
 If no one wants to support them, they must be removed from the federal label.
 If a state wants to issue a §24(c) registration for an unsupported use, it must submit a letter, following the procedures given in the FR notice, describing the data to be submitted, if required, and providing a contact person.
 The state should contact the registrant if it has questions concerning what missing data are required to register or reregister a particular use.
 The Agency will then determine whether the studies to be provided are likely to be adequate.
 If so, the state will be advised to submit the studies with the §24(c) application.
 When received, the studies will be reviewed by the Agency and a determination will be made on the acceptability of the §24(c) registration.

-10. Issue: Should states set time limits for §24(c) registrations?
+11. Issue: Should states set time limits for §24(c) registrations?
 If so, how long should the limits be?
-Why does EPA not recognize the states' expirations dates?
+Why does EPA not recognize the states' expiration dates?

-Response: The states are encouraged to set time limits.
+Response: States are encouraged to set time limits.
 However, since §24(c) registrations are deemed by FIFRA to be §3 registrations after 90 days, EPA generally is not in a position to impose time limits on §24(c) registrations.
 So long as the §24(c) registrant complies with FIFRA requirements for maintaining the registration (e.g., fee payment), EPA will not cancel the registration even if the state has done so, unless the registrant voluntarily cancels the product or EPA has a cause to issue a notice of intent to cancel.
 Of course, the product may not be legally sold or distributed in the state if the state has canceled the registration.
 The state should encourage the registrant to cancel the 24(c) with EPA either by filing a voluntary cancellation request or by not paying the annual pesticide registration maintenance fee.
+EPA recommends that section 24(c) actions be granted for five years or less.

 Response: It is necessary for EPA to receive a cancellation request from the registrant of record.
 It can be a copy of a letter sent to the state or can be sent directly from the registrant.
 Under present policies, the states cannot eliminate §24(c) registrations from EPA's system without receiving authorization from the registrant.